cblauth/php-rest-api/README.md

 ## How to use the API
-* Send a JSON request to the endpoint http://localhost/grade_process.php, using method POST, with following structure:
+* Send a JSON request to the endpoint http://localhost/grade_process.php, using method POST, with the following structure:
 ```
 [
   { "name": "John", "grade": 53 },